 We also help clients in all phases of litigation, including pre-filing, discovery, jury selection, trial preparation, expert testimony and the actual trial.
 We assist with refining issues in litigation and venue selection, and provide fraud investigation and securities litigation assistance.
 Our trial graphics and technology and electronic evidence experts assist clients in preparing for and presenting their cases in court.
 Furthermore, we provide forensic accounting and economic consulting services.
-Our forensic accounting and data mining (sorting through large volumes of data) services help clients to unravel complex financial transactions and reconstruct events from incomplete and/or corrupt data.
+Our forensic accounting and that mining (sorting through large volumes of data) services help clients to unravel complex financial transactions and reconstruct events from incomplete and/or corrupt data.
 Our specialized expertise in economic consulting allows us to help clients in valuing assets of all types and entire businesses, as well as intellectual property disputes.
 Our industry expertise extends to the telecommunications, railroad, energy and electric utility industries.
 In recent months, we have begun initiatives in the merger and acquisition area and dispute settlement services.

 We began operations in 1982 as a consulting firm focused on providing forensic engineering scientific and trial support services.
 Beginning in 1998, we further expanded into financial consulting services.
 We achieved this expansion through two acquisitions in 1998 and one acquisition in 2000 and through our internal growth initiatives.
 Through a combination of organic growth and acquisitions, we have become one of the largest U.S. providers of turnaround, restructuring, bankruptcy and related consulting services.
-Our revenues from continuing operations have grown from \$32.2 million in 1997 to \$122.3 million in 2001, at a compounded annual growth rate of nearly 40%.
-For the first nine months of 2002, we had \$133.6 million in revenues on an actual basis and \$242.6 million in revenues on a pro forma basis, which includes BRS revenues but excludes revenues from our applied sciences practice group, which we have announced our intention to sell.
+Our revenues have grown from \$44.2 million in 1997 to \$166.4 million in 2001, at a compounded annual growth rate of nearly 40%.
+For the first six months of 2002, we had \$101.8 million in revenues on an actual basis and \$169.1 million in revenues on a proforma basis, which includes BRS revenues but excludes revenues from our applied sciences practice group, which we have

-On August 30, 2002, we acquired BRS for \$141.3 million in cash and 3,000,000 shares of our common stock valued at \$101.9 million.
+On August 30, 2002, we acquired BRS for \$141.1 million in cash and 3,000,000 shares of our common stock valued at \$101.9 million.
+We incurred expenses of approximately \$1.4 million in connection with this acquisition.
 For its fiscal year ended June 30, 2002, BRS had revenues of \$179.3 million and operating income of \$66.8 million.
-On a pro forma basis, as adjusted to present BRS as a company separate from PwC, BRS had revenues of \$167.2 million and operating income of \$41.5 million for the year ended December 31, 2001, and revenues of \$109.0 million and operating income of \$24.4 million for the eight-month period ended August 30, 2002.
+On a pro forma basis, as adjusted to present BRS as a company separate from PwC, BRS had revenues of \$167.2 million and operating income of \$51.4 million for the year ended December 31, 2001, and revenues of \$91.4 million and operating income of \$29.3 million for the six-month period ended June 30, 2002.